PS Form 3624: Nonprofit Mailing Application

 What is PS Form 3624?

-How much can our non-profit save on postage?
+How much can our nonprofit actually save on postage?

-Can we send fundraising appeals at non-profit rates?
+Can we send fundraising appeals and membership renewals at nonprofit rates?

-Contact us for a free consultation.
-We'll review your organization's eligibility, estimate your postage savings, and guide you through the PS Form 3624 application process.
+Contact us for a free eligibility review.
+We'll confirm your organization qualifies, estimate your annual postage savings, and guide you through the complete PS Form 3624 process.

 Ready to Start Your Next Mailing?